hummingbot/hummingbot-site/docs/blog/posts/academy-identifying-trends/index.md

 ## Hummingbot Scripts

-If you have more or less a framework built up to identify trends and want to code it, Hummingbot does have scripts for you to tinker with and test out your trend detection strategy and adjust the spreads accordingly.
+If you have more or less a framework built up to identify trends and want to code it, Hummingbot has scripts for you to tinker with and test out your trend detection strategy and adjust the spreads accordingly.

-The script language is Python and currently there are a few scripts to get started, see [Hummingbot repo](https://github.com/hummingbot/hummingbot/tree/master/scripts) to get you started.
+The script language is Python and currently there are a few scripts for you to get started.
+See [Hummingbot repo](https://github.com/hummingbot/hummingbot/) for more info.

 ## Conclusion